Tihi321/wp-gutenberg-boilerpolate/README.md

 - Watches for any changes and reports back any errors in your code.

 ## 👉  `npm run build`
-- Use to build production code for your block inside `dist` folder.
+- Use to build production code for your block inside `assets` folder.
 - Runs once and reports back the gzip file sizes of the produced code.